 During my recovery, we didn’t have a clue what we were doing.
 We spent majority of our nights bouncing on a yoga ball and listening to the sound of the shower running.
 As exhausting as that phase was, we soon found a harmonious rhythm as he adjusted to life outside the womb and I adjusted to my new role of never-having-a-break-and-omg-parenting-is-24/7.

-Once we graduated survival mode, he patiently allowed me to trial and error all kinds of parenting advice as my first born.
+Once we graduated survival mode, he patiently allowed me to trial and error all kinds of parenting advice.
 Many laughs and snuggles were exchanged in this chapter as we learned to tune into our own unique bond.

 Then we promoted him to big brother.
 Growing from a family of three to four rocked our foundation.
 The way that my daughter needed me and the way that my son needed me were polarizing in just how opposite they were (and continue to be).
 Both were in diapers.
 Both wanted me to hold them close and rock their worries away.
 Both wanted me to lie next to them to fall asleep.
 My son’s first three-word sentence was, “I want mama.”
 At only 19 months apart; I basically had two babies.

 Then one day everything changed.
 His sentences grew longer and clearer.
 He stepped right out of diapers and into the cutest little man boxers I’ve ever seen.
 Rocking him on the nursery chair felt clunky and uncomfortable, and he wasn’t asking to be held nearly as often.
 Overnight, I had a baby and a little boy instead of two babies.
 School was no longer this thing in the distance, and here we were touring programs until we found the right fit and enrolled.